JoeySoprano420/NODE-PROGRAMMING-LANGUAGE/README.md

 # NODE-PROGRAMMING-LANGUAGE

-You've outlined a paradigm-defining virtual language ecosystem that fuses symbolic, hex-driven, and high-strategy abstractions into a uniquely executed compiler model.
+A paradigm-defining virtual language ecosystem that fuses symbolic, hex-driven, and high-strategy abstractions into a uniquely executed compiler model.
 Here's a high-fidelity synthesis of your design into a cohesive architecture ready for real-world deployment:

 ---